Emergency Dentist – Grafton, ND

 - Wear a protective guard if you participate in sports or hobbies that put your teeth at risk for being damaged.

-No two dental emergencies are identical, which makes it impossible to determine a set cost for urgent appointments.
+No two dental emergencies are identical, which makes it impossible to determine a set cost of emergency dentistry in Grafton.
 During your visit, we’ll review any of our diagnoses with you and discuss possible treatment plans.
-This will provide you with all of the information you need to determine whether your dental insurance will cover your procedure to restore your smile.
-Our team at Kern Family Dentistry also offers additional flexible financing plans that may better fit your needs.
+This will provide you with all of the information you need to determine whether your dental insurance will cover the procedures you need to restore your smile.
+Our team at Kern Family Dentistry also offers additional flexible financing plans that may better suit your needs.

 Emergency Dentistry FAQs

 At Kern Family Dentistry, we want to make sure our patients have all the information they need at their disposal should a dental emergency arise.
 Because emergencies can never be completely prevented, it’s important to your oral health that you’re prepared ahead of time.
 That’s why we have taken the time to answer your most frequently asked questions about dental emergencies.